vaultownershipprotocol/vault-mcp-server/README.md

 Copyright 2026 Byron Goodman

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal in the Software without restriction.
+See LICENSE for details.

-See LICENSE file for full details.
+Why This Matters

-The Future of Personal AI
+AI models provide intelligence.

-Humans should own the data that powers AI.
+Vault provides ownership and context.

-Vault exists to make that possible.
+Vault MCP Server gives agents a standard way to access both — with user permission.